 - Operator distraction

 Equipment malfunctions and poor weather also result in boat accidents.
-If a local boat accident attorney can show that the operator knew of these hazards but took their boat out anyway, they could be subject to legal claims.
+If a boat accident attorney in Glastonbury can show that the operator knew of these hazards but took their boat out anyway, they could be subject to legal claims.
 Overloaded boats can cause accidents as well, which also make the operator liable because they should have known about their vessel’s capacity.

 Boating Laws in Glastonbury